symfonycorp/symfony-cloud-docs/services/network-storage.rst

            "/old-uploads": { source: local, source_path: uploads }
            "/public/uploads": { source: service, service: files, source_path: uploads }

-5) Run rsync one more time to make sure any files uploaded during the transition are not lost.
+7. Run ``rsync`` again to make sure all files uploaded during the transition are moved.

    .. code-block:: terminal

       $ rsync -avz old-uploads/* web/uploads/

-6. Once you're confident all the files are accounted for, delete the entire contents of ``old-uploads``.
+8. Once you're confident that all files are accounted for, delete the entire contents of ``old-uploads``.
 If you do not, the files will remain on disk but inaccessible, just eating up disk space needlessly.

-7. Once that is done you can remove the ``old-uploads`` mount and push again to finish the process.
+9. Once done, you can remove the ``old-uploads`` mount and push again to finish the process.
 You are also free to reduce the ``disk`` size in the ``.symfony.cloud.yaml`` file if desired.